TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ## Atomic Subsystem Specifications

 Based on the high-level design, provide a comprehensive description of the functions each subsection will perform.
-This description should include:
-- Functional Overview and Project Goals: Explain how the subsystem contributes to achieving the overall project goals.
-- Operational Functionality: Provide a detailed functional description of the operation.

-Describe the interfaces between this subsystem and other subsystems:
+Inclued a description the interfaces between this subsystem and other subsystems:
 - Give the type of signal (e.g. power, analog signal, serial communication, wireless communication, etc).
 - Clearly define the direction of the signal (input or output).
 - Document the communication protocols used.
 - Specifying what data will be sent and what will be received.

-Detail the operation of the system:
+Detail the operation of the subsystem:
 - Illustrate the expected user interface, if applicable.
 - Include functional flowcharts that capture the major sequential steps needed to achieve the desired functionalities.